ozguryazilimas/redmine_toggl/README.md

 * View Toggl entries: Has access to view Toggl entries.
 Also can edit / create / update if **Toggl API key** is set for user.
 * Edit all Toggl entries: Update or delete Toggl entries of other users.
 Changes will be synchronized to Toggl as the entries original creator.
+* Create Toggl time entry to all issues: Allows creating time entries for issues that are not visible to user.
+Without this permission, even if the issue number in description is found in the system, we do not create time entry.

 ## License